akoslova/rcb/README.md

 The img folder is the place where the original images are stored and the produced images are saved to.

+## Tests Folder

+The tests folder contains several tests written for the scripts.
+To run the tests, use the command:

+<pre> pytest tests/ </pre>

 ## Notice
 The code is provided without any warranty and has not been written with efficiency in mind.